 Famous Dogs and Dog Breeds That We All Know and Love

+Famous dogs and dog breeds of the silver screen are some of the most popular canines to choose when searching for a new pet.
 None of us may want to admit it, but seeing a dog in a movie, TV show, comic, or book that we enjoyed makes us (at least subconsciously) more agreeable to owning that particular breed of dog.
-If you are remotely thinking about getting a dog, famous dogs play a huge role in our decision-making process . . . and there's nothing wrong with that.
-Just be aware that the dog you get won't necessarily act like the dog you fell in love with.
-More often than not, it takes a lot of work and training to make any dog behave the way you want them to.
-Thanks for giving this article a chance, and good luck on choosing that perfect dog.
+If you are even remotely thinking about getting a dog, famous dogs play a huge role in our decision-making process . . . and there's nothing wrong with that.

 Famous Dogs From Pop Culture

 Breed of Dog